 Where non-pregnant cows are re-mated, good records are needed to ensure that barren cows are not being kept and moved between mobs calving at different times.

-On many properties, cows are not pregnancy tested but are simply culled when they reach some predetermined age.
+On some properties, cows are not pregnancy tested but are simply culled when they reach some predetermined age.
 Quite often cows culled for age at 9, 10 or 11 are still rearing good calves each year.
 On the other hand, some of the younger cows retained in the herd fail to conceive.

 Old, pregnant cows are obviously more productive than young 'empty' ones.
 Culling cows on the basis of a pregnancy test is much more efficient than simply culling on age.

 Pregnancy diagnosis also has implications for marketing.
 Cows sold by live weight will attract a higher price if they have been certified by a vet to be non-pregnant.
 In addition, females sold for future breeding will be worth more if they have had their pregnancy status confirmed.
 PREGCHECK™ accredited veterinarians can also provide a tail tag indicating the pregnancy status which gives buyers greater confidence.

 The two main considerations of whether non-pregnant heifers are given a second chance to conceive are the breeding value of the heifers and the cost of carrying the heifers over.
 When a group of heifers have been reared and mated under similar conditions, those that fail to conceive are less fertile than the group.
 It is possible that these heifers will fail to conceive if kept for a second joining, or if the heifers conceive, the tendency displayed toward lower fertility may be passed on to heifer daughters.